peteroupc/peteroupc.github.io/randomfunc.md

              end
         END METHOD

-    If the PDF can be more easily sampled by another distribution with its own PDF (`PDF2`) that satisfies `PDF2(X) >= PDF(X)` at every `X`, then generate random numbers `samp` with that distribution until a `samp` that satisfies `PDF(samp) >= RNDRANGEMaxExc(0, PDF2(samp))` is generated this way (that is, sample points in `PDF2` until a point falls within `PDF`) (see also Saucier 2000, pp. 6-7; Devroye 1986, pp. 41-43).
+    If the PDF can be more easily sampled by another distribution with its own PDF (`PDF2`) that satisfies `PDF2(X) >= PDF(X)` at every `X`, then generate random numbers with that distribution until a number (`n`) that satisfies `PDF(n) >= RNDRANGEMaxExc(0, PDF2(n))` is generated this way (that is, sample points in `PDF2` until a point falls within `PDF`) (see also Saucier 2000, pp. 6-7; Devroye 1986, pp. 41-43).

-3. If many random numbers from the given PDF need to be generated, then a so-called _Markov chain Monte Carlo_ (MCMC) algorithm can be used, with the disadvantage that the resulting random numbers will not be independent (they will be correlated to some degree).
+3. If many random numbers from the given PDF need to be generated, then a so-called _Markov-chain Monte Carlo_ (MCMC) algorithm can be used, with the disadvantage that the resulting random numbers will not be independent (they will be correlated to some degree).
 The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes a method called `mcmc` that implements one kind of MCMC algorithm called Metropolis&ndash;Hastings, and a similar method, `mcmc2`, that uses the same algorithm for PDFs that take two-dimensional points.

 If both **a PDF and a uniform random variable in the interval \[0, 1\) (`randomVariable`)** are given, then the following technique, among other possible techniques, can be used: Create `list` and `weights` as given in method 1, then divide each item in `weights` by the sum of `weights`'s items, then generate [**`ContinuousWeightedChoice(list, weights)`**](#Continuous_Weighted_Choice) (except that method is modified to use `value = randomVariable` rather than `value = RNDRANGEMaxExc(0, sum)`).